 And so you look around.
 Who are the people who followed this path in the past?
 In my own case, one of the things that really convinced me that this is something worth looking into was meeting Ajaan Fuang.
-I remember when I had first learned about Buddhism, the idea that someone could practice to be free of greed, aversion, and delusion sounded like practicing to be a dead person.
+I remember when I had first learned about Buddhism.
+The idea that someone could practice to be free of greed, aversion, and delusion, sounded like a dead person.
 It didn't sound attractive at all.
-But then, in meeting Ajaan Fuang, I met someone who had devoted his life to the path.
+Then I met someone who had devoted his life to the path.
 He was very alive, very alert, very wise.
 He inspired a lot of trust.
-And as he said, this wasn't how he had started in life.
+And, as he said, this wasn't how he had started in life.
 He said he owed it all to the training.